The Amazing Media Habits Of 8-18 Year Olds

 - Only 1/3 of households have media-consumption rules

-No surprise, more media is consumed in households in which TVs are always on, where there are no media consumption rules, and where kids have TVs in their bedrooms.
+No surprise, more media is consumed in households in which TVs are always on, where there are no rules, and where kids have TVs in their bedrooms.

-And, no surprise, kids who consume the most media get the worst grades (but is this cause or effect?)
+And, no surprise, kids who consume the most media get the worst grades (is this cause or effect?)

 It’s a long presentation, but it’s awesome.